 This collaboration has been approved by the Institutional Review Board at MIT and Harvard, and the ethics board at Microsoft Research.

-This is not a for-profit project.
 There are no commercial agreements or funding arrangements between the collaborating organisations.